-Our legal advisors that through this structure, there would be no material increase in the risks and liabilities individual ICANN participants face today.
+Our legal advisors have advised that through this structure, there would be no material increase in the risks and liabilities individual ICANN participants face today.
 In fact, in some respects individual participants would be safer from hostile legal action than they are today.

-A set of practical questions and answers regarding unincorporated associations is also available in Appendix H (Sidley Memo (Unincorporated associations))
+A set of practical questions and answers regarding unincorporated associations is also available in Appendix H (Sidley and Adler & Colvin Memo (Unincorporated associations))

-In arriving at this Reference Mechanism, the primary alternative the CCWG has investigated is a model based on “designators” In this part of the report, we refer to this as the Alternative Mechanism.

-Designators are a construct in California law that can achieve some of the powers proposed below - mainly those regarding the selection and removal of Board members and the approval or blocking of changes to bylaws.
-But they cannot reliably deliver other aspects of the set of powers the CCWG believes the community needs, if it is to fully hold ICANN to account.
-Crucially, in the view of our counsel, this would also oblige the SOs and ACs to organise themselves into unincorporated associations - and so some perceived simplicity compared with the membership model isn’t actually possible.
+The powers proposed can be implemented under the Reference Mechanism, and it has advantages in terms of enforceability.
+Because, according to legal counsel, the Membership model provides the clearest path for the community to exercise the six community powers explicitly sought by the CCWG-Accountability, it is our reference mechanism at this time.

+In arriving at this SO/AC Membership Model, the primary alternative the CCWG-Accountability has investigated is a model based on “designators” – an SO/AC Designator Model.
+Designators are a construct in California law that can achieve reliable enforcement of four of the six community powers sought, specifically with respect to community approval or blocking of changes of Bylaws and the selection and removal of Board Members.
+There is concern however, regarding the ease and reliability with which the other two community powers sought (approval of budget and strategic plan) can be enforced once created under the designator model, according to legal counsel.
+Legal counsel further advises that the SOs and ACs should organize themselves into unincorporated associations in both corporate governance models, whether a designator or membership structure, to ensure their ability to enforce their rights.

+Legal Counsel advise that the Membership model creates the most straightforward mechanism for the community to attain the proposed powers to hold the ICANN Board accountable.
+In preparing for the environment that emerges following the end of the post-NTIA contract, our task as a CCWG-Accountability is to strengthen ICANN's accountability, not to allow it to be weakened.
+So the status quo is not an option and the community should select either a membership model or an empowered designator model to achieve that accountability.

 Variations of these mechanisms were also discussed:

-The notion of creating a permanent CCWG or a Community Council that was the sole “member” or “designator” was considered but rejected mainly because it created additional accountability problems and offered no accountability advantages compared with the Reference Mechanism;
+The notion of creating a permanent CCWG-Accountability or a Community Council that was the sole “member” or “designator” was considered but rejected mainly because it created additional accountability problems and offered no accountability advantages compared with the Reference Mechanism;

 The notion of all SOs and ACs collectively creating an unincorporated association that would be the single member of ICANN.
 However this model “would add only complexity without contributing real advantages”.

-The notion of a first step of change (in a timeframe consistent with ) focusing on changes in the and current mechanisms only, while assessing the opportunity to go one step further as part of .
+The notion of a first step of change (in a timeframe consistent with Work Stream 1) focusing on changes in the Bylaws and current mechanisms only, while assessing the opportunity to go one step further as part of Work Stream 2.

 None of the mechanism possibilities should be considered “off the table”.
-The work of the CCWG has proceeded quickly, and our counsel are rapidly becoming familiar with the complexities of ICANN’s history and current approach to dealing with many of these matters.
+The work of the CCWG-Accountability has proceeded quickly, and our counsel are rapidly becoming familiar with the complexities of ICANN’s history and current approach to dealing with many of these matters.

-That said, the CCWG is clearly of the view that the Reference Mechanism is the currently preferred approach, and relies on this in much of what follows.
+That said, the CCWG-Accountability is clearly of the view that the SO/AC Membership Model is the currently preferred approach, and relies on this in much of what follows.

+How the Reference Mechanism operates (whether the votes are “cast” by the SOs and ACs as organized through a Membership model, or there is some community group where there are representatives, and/or model rules for the unincorporated associations) is an important implementation detail that will be developed by the CCWG-Accountability and open for thorough community consultation in our second Public Comment report.